jkowiesk/full-stack-take-home/README.md

 This project uses NextAuth.js for authentication.
 To set up authentication:

 1. Create and add to your `.env`:

-   - AUTH_SECRET - some secret string for auth
+   - AUTH_SECRET - Secret string for auth
-   - DATABASE_URL, DIRECT_URL - comes from supabase
+   - DATABASE_URL, DIRECT_URL - PostgreSQL connection strings from Supabase
-   - GEMINI_API_KEY - gemini api key
+   - GEMINI_API_KEY - API key for Gemini AI integration

+## Environment Variables

+All environment variables listed in the `.env.example` file are required for the application to run properly.
+Make sure to set them up before starting the application.

 2. Set up provider credentials if using OAuth providers (Credentials by default).